Fact-checked

 • suppression of the secretion of gonadotropin-releasing hormone by the hypothalamus;

-• condensation and thickening of cervical mucus, which is detected 48 hours after the initiation of administration of the gestagenic component, with cervical mucus becoming more viscous and characterized by reduced crystallization;
+• compaction and thickening of cervical mucus, which is detected 48 hours after the start of the introduction of the gestagen component, while cervical mucus becomes more viscous and is characterized by reduced crystallization;

-• violation of implantation due to changes in the morphological properties of the endometrium;
+• disruption of implantation due to changes in the morphological properties of the endometrium;

-• violation of the function of the yellow body with the introduction of exogenous hormones, even with ovulatory cycles.
+• disruption of the function of the corpus luteum when introducing exogenous hormones even during ovulatory cycles.

-As studies show, the theoretical and practical effectiveness coincide almost completely for those methods of contraception, the use of which is not related to the presence of the consumer factor.
-The Perl index for injecting contraceptives is 0.3 in both cases, the implant efficiency is 0.04 for both values, respectively.
+As studies show, theoretical and practical efficiency coincide almost completely for those contraceptive methods whose use is not associated with the presence of the consumer factor.
+The Pearl Index for injectable contraceptives is 0.3 in both cases, the efficiency of implants is 0.04, respectively, for both values.

-When appointing hormonal contraception, as well as in control examinations of women already using contraceptives of this group, the doctor must take into account:
+When prescribing hormonal contraception, as well as during control examinations of women already using contraceptives of this group, the doctor must take into account:

 1. Clinical analysis of the patient's complaints and condition.